Internal rate of return: Limitations in the context of private equity

 "Another problem with the presentation of pension fund performance is that for PE, time-weighted returns...are not the most pertinent measure of performance.
 Asking how much pension funds gave and got back in dollar terms from PE, i.e. MoM, would be more pertinent.
 I went through the largest 15 funds websites to collect information on their performance.
 Few of them post their PE fund returns online.
 In most cases, they post information on their past performance in PE, but nothing that enables any meaningful benchmarking.
 E.g., CalSTRS [a California public pension fund] provide only the net IRR for each fund they invest in.
 As IRR is often misleading and can never be aggregated or compared to stock-market returns, such information is basically useless for gauging performance."

-Modified internal rate of return (MIRR)
+Modified internal rate of return

-Modified Internal Rate of Return (MIRR) considers cost of capital, and is intended to provide a better indication of a project's probable return.
+Modified internal rate of return (MIRR) considers cost of capital, and is intended to provide a better indication of a project's probable return.
 It applies a discount rate for borrowing cash, and the IRR is calculated for the investment cash flows.
 This applies in real life for example when a customer makes a deposit before a specific machine is built.

 When a project has multiple IRRs it may be more convenient to compute the IRR of the project with the benefits reinvested.
 Accordingly, MIRR is used, which has an assumed reinvestment rate, usually equal to the project's cost of capital.